lillianlakes/jobly-front-end/README.md

 ### Getting started:
 In the project directory, you can run:
-- `npm i` to install all package and package dependencies
+- `npm i` to install packages and dependencies

 ### Functionality:
 - Users can do the following:
   - Login, signup, edit profile
   - Search for a job or company